 The park also includes the Historic Butteville Store founded in 1863.
 It is considered the oldest operating store in Oregon.
 The store is the last commercial vestige of the once thriving Willamette River community of Butteville.
-The Friends of Historic Champoeg operate the store Monday through Thursday 11-4 and Friday through Sunday 9-6.
+The Friends of Historic Champoeg operate the store.
+It is currently closed for the season.

 - Approximately eight full-hookup sites

 - More than 67 electric sites with water